⚡ Fast & Light Linux VM + GUI on MacOS

 - Sometimes

-/ notebooks don’t load, do this:
+.ipynb/ notebooks don’t load, do this:

 pip install ipykernel --break-system-packages # don't worry lol